thelazybastard/the-old-archivist/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Future Enhancements

-- [ ] Add support for directories outside the home folder
-- [ ] Implement automatic startup option
-- [ ] Add configurable archival rules
-- [ ] Create a configuration file for user preferences
-- [ ] Add option to restore archived files
+ Add option to restore archived files

 ## Author